 Steve has composed music in response to the Hoehyeon Citizen Apartment in Seoul.

-Northern Irish artist, singer and electronic composer Hannah Peel released her new solo album Awake But Always Dreaming to great acclaim at the end of 2016.
-Drawing on personal experiences with her grandmother ‘awakening’ from dementia with music, Peel has described the album as “a dive into the rabbit hole of the brain” and was won Electronic Album of the Year by Electronic Sound Magazine.
+Northern Irish artist, singer and electronic composer Hannah Peel released Awake But Always Dreaming to great acclaim at the end of 2016.
+Drawing on personal experiences with her grandmother ‘awakening’ from dementia with music, Peel has described the album as “a dive into the rabbit hole of the brain” and the album won Electronic Album of the Year by Electronic Sound Magazine.
 She has collaborated with John Foxx (Ultravox), The Magnetic North and OMD.
-Her new album is a collaboration with a traditional Colliery brass band entitled Mary Casio: Journey to Cassiopeia.
+Her latest album, Mary Casio: Journey to Cassiopeia is a collaboration with a traditional Colliery brass band.

 Hannah has composed music in response to the Dongdaemun Design Plaza (DDP) in Seoul.

 Gabriel Prokofiev is a composer, producer, DJ and founder of the Nonclassical record label and club night of the same name.
 Composing music that both embraces and challenges western classical traditions, Gabriel has emerged at the forefront of a new approach to classical music in the UK at the beginning of the 21st century.

 Gabriel has composed music in response to Seoullo 7017 in Seoul.